dapr/proposals/20260304-RBS-workflow-history-propagation-signing.md

 3. **Certificate coupling**: History signing is coupled to Dapr's identity certificate infrastructure.
 Environments that do not use Dapr's mTLS (e.g., running without Sentry) cannot use history signing.

-4. **Partial history trust**: If a workflow propagates history with `PARENT_CHAIN` scope, the child cannot verify that sibling events were not omitted.
+4. **Partial history trust**: If a workflow propagates history with `WORKFLOW_EVENTS` scope, the child cannot verify that sibling events were not omitted.
 The scope filter is applied by the sender, so the child trusts the sender's filtering.
+Similarly, when ancestors is `EXCLUDE`, the child has no way to know whether ancestor history existed — only that the chain root was not the original workflow creator.
+This is by design: each hop has full authority over what it forwards.

 ## Acceptance Criteria